 If you don’t get a reply to your letter after a reasonable time, for example within 14 days, you should write again and include a copy of your original letter.

 If you still don’t get a reply after your second letter then speak to Consumerline.
-If appropriate they can pass your complaint on to Trading Standards to investigate.
+If suitable they can pass your complaint on to Trading Standards to investigate.

 Industry ombudsman schemes

 Many industries have their own ombudsman scheme or other complaint-handling body.
 These provide an independent and impartial means of resolving disputes outside the courts.

 Each ombudsman scheme operates under slightly different rules.
 However, in general, an ombudsman will not consider a complaint unless the organisation concerned has first been given a reasonable opportunity to deal with it.